Curriculum Vitae

 Appointments

-Sept 2024 - Aug 2028: Torres Postdoctoral Fellow for Exoplanet Research, Massachusetts Institute of Technology, Cambridge, MA
+2024 - Present: Torres Postdoctoral Fellow for Exoplanet Research, Massachusetts Institute of Technology (MIT), Cambridge, MA

 Education